-Kathleen is a “graduate” of my Bluprint video class about wardrobe development.
-She immediately started out to develop her perfect Capsule Wardrobe and I thought you’d like to peek in on her progress, especially since she was kind enough to share some terrific collages of her selections.
+After Kathleen viewed my Craftsy video class about wardrobe development she immediately started on her Capsule Wardrobe and I thought you’d like to peek in on her progress, especially since she was kind enough to share some terrific collages of her selections.
 Kathleen is an avid sewing enthusiast, but her process should be just as instructive and inspiring to readers who buy their clothing ready-made.
 Here is her styling story …

-Step 1 – Kathleen has a casual lifestyle, so she began her new collection with a pair of ponte pants in dark-wash denim blue – sort of an refined jeans concept.
-It looks great paired with a shell and draped cardigan in caramel jersey.
+Step 1 – Kathleen has a casual lifestyle, so she began her new collection with ponte pants in dark-wash denim blue – a refined jeans concept.
+They look great with a shell and draped cardigan in caramel jersey.
 That pairing prompted her to add a caramel-colored topstitch detail to the pants, underscoring the jeans effect.

 Her first shoe purchase was this casual pair that blend with her hair color … and the caramel tops as well.
 And the wonderful navy/caramel scarf – which had been languishing unworn in her scarf drawer for years – was the perfect linking accessory.